open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **MeterProvider** - Meter creation, `ForceFlush` and `Shutdown` are safe to be called concurrently.

-**ExemplarFilter** - all methods are safe to be called concurrently.

 **ExemplarReservoir** - all methods are safe to be called concurrently.